Effectively Unclogging Drains & Clearing Sewer Lines

 It can be incredibly frustrating to have your sewer or drain system back up.
 When it happens, you need a team you can count on to address the issue quickly and efficiently.
-At The Plumbing Authority, our team of expert plumbers in Knoxville can provide you with the plumbing services you need.
+At The Plumbing Authority, we provide drain cleaning services in Knoxville can provide you with the plumbing services you need.
 We have years of experience providing drain cleaning and unclogging services and can handle even the worst clogs.

-Call The Plumbing Authority today at (865) 238-2280 to schedule a drain cleaning in Knoxville.
+Call The Plumbing Authority today at (865) 238-2280 or contact online to schedule a drain cleaning in Knoxville.

 If you are looking for professional sewer cleaning services, you can trust our drain and sewer cleaning professionals in Knoxville to provide you with nothing but the best.

 Some signs that you may need professional sewer cleaning services include:

 - Slow-moving drains